-RAF Marham currently hosts two Squadrons of Tornado GR4s (IX Sqn & 31 Sqn) and has completed significant infrastructure to support the new F-35B Lightning II aircraft.
+RAF Marham retired it last two Squadrons of Tornado GR4s (IX Sqn & 31 Sqn) in March 2019 and has completed significant infrastructure to support the new F-35B Lightning II aircraft.
 This includes a national operating centre which is the headquarters for the Lightning Force, a maintenance and finishing facility with an eight-bay hangar for engineering maintenance purposes, and an integrated training centre, which will house four full mission simulators and ground crew training facilities.
 The runways and taxiways have also been refurbished along with three new vertical landing pads using special high-temperature resistant concrete.

 Queen Elizabeth Class Aircraft Carriers

-Initial operational capability for the F-35B is scheduled to be declared in December 2018 for land-based operations and the Lightning II is also to be progressively cleared for use from the Royal Navy's two aircraft carriers by late 2020.
+Initial operational capability for the F-35B was declared in January 2019 for land-based operations and the Lightning II is also to be progressively cleared for use from the Royal Navy's two aircraft carriers by late 2020.